robinhilliard/defunit/README.md

 done (warnings were emitted)
 ```

-[LYSE](http://learnyousomeerlang.com/dialyzer) has a good explanation of Dialyzer, its
+Dialyzer can trace much more complex stuff than these examples - [LYSE](http://learnyousomeerlang.com/dialyzer)
-history, intent, and what the various warnings mean.
+has a good explanation of Dialyzer, its history, intent, capabilities and what the various warnings mean.

 #### More About the Macros